Steve Bray: 2017 to 2019

-In March 2017, Prime Minister Theresa May triggered Article 50 of the Lisbon Treaty, formally initiating Britain's withdrawal from the European Union, following the result of the 2016 advisory referendum on the UK's EU membership.
+In March 2017, Prime Minister Theresa May triggered Article 50 of the Lisbon Treaty, formally initiating Britain's withdrawal from the European Union, following the result of the 2016 referendum on the UK's EU membership.
 Bray was incensed, leaving Port Talbot and travelling to London to protest.
 He later said he had never attended a demonstration prior to beginning his Brexit protest.
 Bray paid £8,500 to have a float carrying a larger than life size model of May's head with a pistol marked with the word "Brexit" in its mouth to be brought to the UK.
 Following the 2017 general election and the Conservative–DUP agreement, Bray lived on the streets in London, refusing to spend money or pay taxes, for a week in protest, during which time he began protesting outside the Houses of Parliament.
 During the first year of his protest, Bray and allies were present outside Parliament five days a week.

 Camera teams from all news sources interview politicians on College Green, outside the Houses of Parliament.
 When Bray spotted a team arriving, he walked over, and as the live interview began, appeared in the background of the shot, displaying his posters.
 As the camera moved, so did he, remaining in the frame.
 He then walked off before the team could ask the police to remove him.
 With a two-camera interview, he knew which camera was live and moved from one to the other.
 In an incident on 14 November 2018, with Brexit expert Georgina Wright being interviewed by BBC News presenter Annita McVeigh, the camera-hopping lasted over two minutes.

 When the camera team chose to film against the door of the Palace, Bray used another tactic.
 He stood close by and shouted 'Stop Brexit' over a loudhailer, interfering with the sound track.
 On 19 October 2019 he was clearly heard to yell during a live TV interview 'bollocks to Boris' after the Brexit deal the Prime Minister proposed was not agreed by parliament.

 The BBC tried to circumvent Bray's disruption by building a 5 m platform on which to conduct interviews.
 Bray was not deterred, and raised the EU flag on a 5-metre-high pole, which could be seen waving behind the presenter.

 Every evening at around 6pm he performed a ritual, approaching the Palace and shouting "Stop Brexit, it's not a done deal", before leaving.
 He returned at 11 the following morning and stated he would continue to do so until another referendum were called.

 In January 2019, Bray moved into an apartment opposite the Westminster home of Conservative Brexiteer Jacob Rees-Mogg.
 To rent the property in Westminster's Cowley Street for two months, he raised more than £12,000 from the public.
 In response to the news of his new neighbour, Rees-Mogg said: "Should he wish to borrow a cup of sugar, he would be very welcome."